 A Cheat Sheet of All HTTP Status Codes.

-In this section, we will provide a list of all HTTP status codes along with a brief description for each.
+In this section, we will provide a list of all HTTP status codes along with a brief description of each.

 100: Continue